smallbasic/smallbasic.github.io/_build/pages/vade.markdown

 :::

-The process of preparing programs for a digital computer is especially attractive because it not only can be economically and scientifially rewarding, it can also be an aesthetic experience much like composing poetry or music. -- [Donald F. Knuth]{.smallcaps}
+The process of preparing programs for a digital computer is especially attractive because it not only can be economically and scientifically rewarding, it can also be an aesthetic experience much like composing poetry or music. -- [Donald F. Knuth]{.smallcaps}